unisoncomputing/unison-llm-support/unison-language-guide.md

 Binary operators are just functions written with infix syntax like `expr1 * expr2` or `expr1 Text.++ expr2`.
 They are just like any other, except that their unqualified name isn't alphanumeric operator, which tells the parser to parse them with infix syntax.

 Any operator can also be written with prefix syntax.
 So `1 Nat.+ 1` can also be written as `(Nat.+) 1 1`.

-The prefix syntax is also how to pass an operator to another function.
+But the only time you should use this prefix syntax is when passing an operator as an argument to another function.
 For instance:

 ```
 sum = List.foldLeft (Nat.+) 0